Clean data is our birthright, but sometimes we are not able to access it.

 - Select the cell or range of cells from which you want to remove white spaces.

-- Use the shortcut key: Control + H to activate the find and replace option.
+- Use the shortcut Control + H to activate the find and replace option.

 - In the “find what” input bar, insert a blank space using the space bar, and “Replace With” should remain blank.

-- Click on the replace all button, you’ll receive a pop-up message about how many blank spaces are replaced.
+- When you click the replace all button, a pop-up message will appear telling you how many blank spaces have been replaced.

 Alert: Use this method only when you are confirmed to remove all types of spaces from selected cells.